theodoremoreland/MyMovieList/README.md

 Browse, search, and add movies to a watch list.
 Features 34k+ movie titles from 1901 through 2017.

 *This was a take home project for a job interview.
 I was not asked to make this application, specifically, but this was my interpretation of the assignment.
 Granted, I also took some creative liberties to satisfy my personal interests.
 I wanted to exercise my abilities to create a clean UI, so I challenged myself to create something inspired by Spotify.
-This application serves no greater purpose beyond the interview, practice, and as a portfolio piece.*
+This application serves no greater purpose beyond the interview and practice.*

 [Visit the live deployment](https://main.dcbz4xkz1gclh.amplifyapp.com/#/movie-list)